1941-1942 Season with

 sing “The Jersey Bounce” and John Scott Trotter will lead the band in “Suggestion

 Diabolique.”
-Victor Borge will present another or his side--splitting routines.
+Victor Borge will present another of his side--splitting routines.

 Mary Martin, who is on vacation will be off the show for one week.
 She will be